libgoost/gweb/README.md

 Performance first Go standard library compatible collections.

-The named of goost is made after "go + boost = goost" as we want performance with our Go code since the core team don't want to maintain assembly code for some standard libraries.
+"go + boost = goost" as we want performance with our Go code since the core team don't want to maintain assembly code for some standard libraries.

 > We could write the whole standard library in assembler, and have a faster result, but we choose not to because it's harder to maintain.
 > --Rob Pike [link](https://go-review.googlesource.com/c/go/+/42410)